 Who do I contact for troubleshooting issues with TCR?

 TCR has a ticketing system where a ticket can be opened by emailing support.
 However, we believe AT&T is developing a specific escalation path for campaign-related delivery issues (i.e. blocking), which hasn't yet been finalized.

 What happens after a campaign is registered?

-After successful registration of a campaign, you'll need to assign the Campaign ID to the TN(s) that will be associated with the campaign within the Bandwidth Dashboard.
-Once selected, the TNs will be activated on the messaging campaign.
-We have more documentation on this process coming soon.
+After successful registration of a campaign, you'll need to assign the Campaign ID to the phone numbers that will be associated with the campaign within the Bandwidth Dashboard.
+Once selected, these numbers will be activated on the messaging campaign.
+We'll have more documentation on this process coming soon.